Bethenny Frankel’s ‘RHONY’ Co-Star Believes An Engagement To Boyfriend Paul Bernon Could Come Soon

 According to Morgan, she believes Bernon is the real deal and was happy to learn that he has his own set of friends and his own career.
 She also couldn’t stop talking about how cute he is and how happy he makes Frankel.

 “She’s so happy with him and I was worried for B,” Morgan explained.
-“She went through a lot with Dennis passing away and what she’s dealing with with her child and custody.
+“She went through a lot with Dennis passing away and what she’s dealing with her child and custody.
 So for me to see her so happy like this… Oh!”

 Frankel began dating Dennis Shields about three years ago and continued to date him on and off up until his untimely passing in August of last year.
 Then, just months after Shields was found dead at his Trump Tower apartment, Frankel went public with Bernon during a trip to his hometown of Boston, Massachusetts.